spatie/statamic-responsive-images/README.md

 composer require spatie/statamic-responsive-images
 ```

-Upon installation, it will publish this addon config file and the Blade templates used to generate the output of responsive images.
+Upon installation, it will publish this addons config file and the Blade templates used to generate the output of responsive images.
 If you do not plan to customize the template, feel free to delete the published view directory `resources/views/vendor/responsive-images`, the addon will use the default template.

 ## Using Responsive Images